 After birth, newborns usually pass meconium in the first 12 to 24 hours.
 However, newborns with meconium ileus do not pass meconium within this time frame and also have symptoms of intestinal blockage, including vomiting and abdominal swelling.
 Doctors may feel enlarged loops of small bowel through the abdominal wall.

 However, doctors usually first suspect the diagnosis after birth, when the newborn has symptoms of intestinal blockage.
-Doctors strongly suspect meconium ileus if the newborn has a family history of cystic fibrosis or if routine newborn screening tests are positive for cystic fibrosis.
+Doctors strongly suspect meconium ileus if the newborn has a family history of cystic fibrosis or if routine newborn screening tests Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
+Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more are positive for cystic fibrosis.
 If doctors suspect meconium ileus, they do abdominal x-rays, which show enlarged loops of the small intestine.
-Sometimes they also take x-rays after giving an enema using a liquid substance that is visible on x-rays ( radiopaque contrast agent).
+Sometimes they also take x-rays after giving an enema using a liquid substance that is visible on x-rays ( radiopaque contrast agent X-rays with a radiopaque contrast agent X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
+In very low doses, x-rays are used to produce images that help doctors diagnose disease.
+In high... read more ).
 The enema shows that the colon is narrower than normal (called a microcolon) and that there is a blockage near the end of the small intestine.

 Infants who have a perforated or twisted intestine need immediate surgery.